Englishson0909/S24Corpus-final/Final Report.md

 Previous Work
 Tagliamonte and Roberts (2005) analyzed how these words are used in British English from York in northeast England compared to their usage in the American TV series Friends.
 They found that "very" was used more frequently in the British context, followed by "really" and "so," while "so" became the most popular in the American context, surpassing "really" and "very."
 Further research by Tagliamonte (2008) indicated that the pattern of intensifiers was also evolving in Toronto, Canada, with "very" becoming less popular, "really" seeing a significant increase, and "so" (along with "pretty") becoming more prevalent.
 Aijmer(2018) investigated Intensifiers like "very," "really," and "so" have been extensively studied due to their varying usage across different English dialects and historical periods based on within the International Corpus of English project (ICE).
 In various English dialects, the usage and frequency of the intensifier "very" show notable differences.
 In ICE-SIN, "very" is more common than "so" and "really," and its high frequency sometimes leads to over-intensification.
 Conversely, in American English, "so" predominates over "very" and "really," while in ICE-NZ, "really" is more frequent than both "very" and "so," indicating a preference for other intensifiers over "very."
 Despite these differences, "very" is consistently found alongside a wide range of adjectives in all dialects, particularly with common adjectives like "good" and "nice."
 It often appears in evaluative patterns involving predicative adjectives that convey affect, judgment, or appreciation.
 "Very" generally collocates with positive evaluative adjectives, though this tendency varies by region, being less pronounced in ICE-SIN and ICE-NZ.
 Characteristically, "very" is linked to a low degree of expressivity, serving more for rational evaluations than for emotional expression.
 Unique to New Zealand English, "very" can be reduplicated to increase expressiveness, a feature not observed in ICE-GB.
 Moreover, in ICE-SIN, "very" is sometimes used in unusual combinations such as "very awful" and "very terrible," potentially reflecting regional linguistic characteristics (Cacchiani, 2009b).
-The present study is concerned with comparing the frequencies and uses of intensifiers of very with adjectives in data representing the English spoken(TED) and written data (COCA).
-The focus is on frequency of very between the individual intensifiers or collocations of the intensifiers plus adjectives
+The present study is concerned with comparing the frequencies and uses of intensifiers of very with adjectives as adverb and very with noun as adjective in data representing the English spoken(TED) and written data (COCA).

 * Research Questions